Sunchon National University: History

+In 2023, Sunchon National University changed its native name from '순천대학교' to '국립순천대학교'.

 Facilities

 Library

 Sunchon National University Library is located in the middle of the campus.
 The library was established in 1979, and has collected and offered various data which are needed for investigations and studies.
 In 1992, the library was opened fully for more effective data utilization, and in 1996, database was constructed by academic informative system based on web.
 In December 2001, it was enlarged for increasing data, effective management of information and active services.
 Now, we are trying to construct electronic library and information supplying system, through hightech communication techniques (E-mail contents service (SDI), copy service of original texts, VOD service).
 To cope with demands of professional information and millennium era, various service systems are being constructed for supporting all sorts of academic investigations.

 Museum

 The museum collects, preserves and exhibits valuable materials of various areas including antiquities, humanities, history, ethnic customs, arts, natural science and folk culture.
 These collections can help faculty and students by offering investigation materials.